Acclaimed Poet & Translator

 “Peter Cole is a true maker.
 His extraordinary learning is deep and personal, and his poems, like his translations, are powered by a large spiritual quest to link and light the world with words.
 He stands with amazement before great mysteries.” —Edward Hirsch

-The recipient of a 2007 MacArthur Foundation Fellowship, Peter Cole has published three books of poetry, Rift (Station Hill, 1999); Hymns & Qualms (Sheep Meadow Press, 1998); and Things on Which I've Stumbled (New Directions, 2008).
-A fourth volume, What Is Doubled: Poems 1981-1989, was published by Shearsman Books in the UK.
+The recipient of a 2007 MacArthur Foundation Fellowship, Peter Cole has published four books of poetry, Rift (Station Hill, 1999); Hymns & Qualms (Sheep Meadow Press, 1998); Things on Which I've Stumbled (New Directions, 2008); and The Invention of Influence (2014).
+A fifth volume, What Is Doubled: Poems 1981-1989, was published by Shearsman Books in the UK.
 “Prosodic mastery fuses with a keen moral intelligence [in Cole’s work]," wrote the American Poet.
 Other reviewers have noted the “politically charged and often dazzling” nature of the verse, as well as the “quiet, streaming power in [his] work that leads the reader back to it over and over again.”
 Cole’s vision of connectedness, his wit, and his grounded wisdom, along with his expansive sense of literature’s place in a meaningful life, render his poems at once fresh and abiding.
-His next book of poems, The Invention of Influence, will be out in spring 2014.

 Sacred Trash: The Lost and Found World of the Cairo Geniza, a nonfiction book co-authored with his wife Adina Hoffman, was published in 2011 by Schoken and tells the story of the recovery from a Cairo geniza (repository for worn-out texts) of the most vital cache of Hebrew manuscripts ever discovered.